aristanetworks/python-aristaproto/README.md

 This project is forked from <https://github.com/danielgtaylor/python-betterproto> @ [b8a091ae7055dd949d193695a06c9536ad51eea8](https://github.com/danielgtaylor/python-betterproto/commit/b8a091ae7055dd949d193695a06c9536ad51eea8)

+Changes in this project compared with the base project:

+- Keep nanosecond precision for `Timestamp`.
+  - Subclass `datetime` to store the original nano-second value when converting from `Timestamp` to `datetime`.
+  - On conversion from the subclass of `datetime` to `Timestamp` the original nano-second value is restored.

 ## Installation

 First, install the package.
 Note that the `[compiler]` feature flag tells it to install extra dependencies only needed by the `protoc` plugin: